 Colonel Nguyen Minh Khuong - Deputy Director of the Fire Prevention and Rescue Police Department (Ministry of Public Security) said that after learning about the 7.7-magnitude earthquake that occurred in Myanmar, based on the experience of implementing earthquake rescue operations in Turkey in 2023, the Fire Prevention and Rescue Police force clearly recognized that this was a disaster of an especially serious nature.

-"Upon receiving the order from the Ministry's leaders, I held a meeting and discussed with relevant units to prepare forces and equipment.
-The delegation consisted of 26 people, including highly qualified officers and soldiers, ready to respond to any emergency situation in the earthquake-affected area," Colonel Nguyen Minh Khuong affirmed.
+"Upon receiving the order from the Ministry's leadership, I met and discussed with relevant units to prepare forces and equipment.
+The delegation consists of 26 people, these are officers and soldiers with high professional qualifications, ready to respond to any emergency situation in the area affected by the earthquake," Colonel Nguyen Minh Khuong affirmed.

 The Deputy Director of the Fire Prevention and Rescue Police Department added that the team is expected to carry out its mission for 10 days, because according to international practice, search and rescue activities will take place during this time.